Mitsubishi Chemical Advanced Materials (MCAM) is a global manufacturer of high-performance thermoplastics.

 What became clear was that the range of challenges their customers faced was huge.
 From new ways to make aircraft lighter and more fuel-efficient, to creating medical devices that perform more efficiently and cleanly, engineers are asked to solve the many issues of the modern world on a daily basis.

-Our research revealed that what makes MCAM special is its ability to think beyond what they client needs today and help them work out what they'll need tomorrow.
+Our research revealed that what makes MCAM special is its ability to think beyond what clients need today and help them work out what they'll need tomorrow.
 It goes beyond the remit of a materials supplier to consult with customers about how its expertise can enable future possibilities.

 This became the core of the brand proposition — The Possibility Provider.